-Upon completion of the negotiations, the contractor prepares the final agreement, which is signed by the contractor and sponsor.
-All necessary DOE approvals must be secured prior to executing the final agreement, except for such approvals as are documented as pending and upon which the execution of the final agreement is made contingent.
+Upon completion of the negotiations, the contractor prepares the final agreement, which is forwarded to DOE for completion of the required determinations and Contracting Officer certification.
+Once the DOE determinations, Contracting Officer certification, and any nondelegated responsibilities are completed, the agreement can be signed by the contractor and sponsor.
+All DOE approvals must be secured prior to executing the final agreement, except for such approvals as are documented as pending and upon which the execution of the final agreement is made contingent.

-Once the agreement is signed by both parties, the contractor sends the Operations Office a copy and a signed statement certifying that this project has been executed within established procedures and guidelines.
-The Operations Office should also be sent copies of any amendments to the original agreement.
-Reporting requirements for these projects shall, at a minimum, comply with DOE O 481.1.
+Once the agreement is signed by the required parties, the contractor sends the operations office a copy of the agreement.
+The operations office should also be sent copies of any amendments to the original agreement.
+Reporting requirements for these projects must, at a minimum, comply with DOE O 481.1B.

 When the final agreement is signed (executed), the sponsor provides the approved funding to the contractor consistent with DOE policy.
-The Operations Office then sets up a reimbursable account, certifies the availability of funding for obligation, and authorizes the contractor to begin work.
-Work shall begin within 2 working days of contractor receipt of funding.
+The operations office or contractor sets up a reimbursable account, certifies the availability of funding for obligation, accepts the funding, and authorizes the contractor to begin work.
+Work may begin as soon as DOE has received a budgetary resource and appropriate budget and reporting codes have been established.

-On completion of the work, the sponsor will certify its completion and the WFO agreement is closed out financially.
+Upon completion of the work, the sponsor will certify its completion and the Work for Others Agreement will be closed out financially.
 The contractor will, as appropriate, request additional funding to close out the project or return unused funds to the sponsor.
 The contractor will send a closeout report to DOE.